imvvk/emi-cli/README.md

 v0.20 add happypack webpack-parallel-uglify  support
 v0.21 optimizeCss default false.
 It will add optimizeCss Plugin  if  optimizeCss set  in config .  emi init  could copy from git registry

+v0.2.11 add extract Object options
+        dev mode  default is not  use  extract

 #### todos: